Samal, Davao del Norte: Proposed province

 In 1969, a proposal to create the sub-province of Samal was created by Republic Act No. 5999 and covered the area of the present-day city.
 The act was enacted without President Ferdinand Marcos' approval.
 However, the sub-province was never inaugurated.

 Cityhood

 The city was created through Republic Act No. 8471 on January 30, 1998.
-This act paved the way for the dissolution and merger of the three former municipalities of Samal, Babak, and Kaputian into one local government unit by turning then into districts, now officially named as IGaCoS, the Island Garden City of Samal.
+This act paved the way for the dissolution and merger of the three former municipalities of Samal, Babak, and Kaputian into one local government unit by turning them into districts, now officially named IGaCoS, the Island Garden City of Samal.
 The first city mayor was Rogelio P. Antalan, who later served for three consecutive terms from 1998 to 2007.

+On April 19, 2000, Air Philippines Flight 541 crashed in the city, killing all 131 people on board.

 Hostage crisis

 On September 22, 2015, Kjartan Sekkingstad, aged 55, from Sotra, Norway, was abducted by Abu Sayyaf Islamist guerrillas from a high-end tourist resort on Samal Island, along with two Canadian men, John Ridsdel, aged 68, and Robert Hall, aged 67, and a Filipina woman, Marites Flor, Hall's girlfriend.
 In April and June 2016, the Canadians were beheaded after ransoms were not paid, and in June 2016 Flor was released.
 On September 17, 2016, Sekkingstad was released on Jolo island, 600 miles south of Manila after captor Abu Sayyaf received $638,000 in ransom for his release.
 He was handed over to another rebel group, the Moro National Liberation Front.
 The MNLF was in peace talks with the government and had been working with authorities to secure Sekkingstad's release.
 It is not known who paid the ransom for Sekkingstad, but it was not the Norwegian government.